MattiNieminen/re-fill/README.md

  ;; The second argument is the event itself.
 The route match ;; from bidi can be destructured from it
  (fn [_ [_ bidi-match]]
-   ;; In real apps, this would return effects map for fetching data and setting state.
+   ;; In real apps, this function would return effects map for ;; fetching data, setting state or something else.
    (js/console.log "Navigated to " bidi-match)))
 ```